Moving Abroad to Spain: My Story

 Life Before the Move

-We both worked full-time corporate jobs and had a great group of friends in our neighborhood.
-Most days were familiar: we worked from home, walked our dog at the park, and spent evenings at trivia nights or relaxing at home.
+We both worked full-time corporate jobs and had a great group of friends.
+Most days were standard: we worked from home, walked our dog at the park, and spent evenings at trivia nights or relaxing at home.
 With family nearby and a comfortable lifestyle, it would have been easy to stay.

 After years of talking about it, we reached a point where we felt ready.
-We were in our late 20s, newly married, and knew this was the right window to try something bold before settling down.
+We were in our late 20s, newly married, and knew this was the right window to try something bold.

 While we considered moving to another city or state in the U.S., the idea of living abroad kept rising to the top of every conversation.
 Eventually, we asked ourselves: If not now, when?